thanu-george/genai/data/second_clean/www.startupindia.gov.in_content_sih_en_public_procurement.html.md

 * ### Transfer Development Fund

 Technology Development Fund (TDF) has been established to promote self\-reliance in Defence Technology as a part of the 'Make in India' initiative.
 It is a programme of MoD (Ministry of Defence) executed by DRDO, meeting the requirements of Tri\-Services, Defence Production, and DRDO.
 The scheme will cover funding through provision of grants to industry that may work in collaboration with academia or research institutions to carry out innovation, research, and development.
 After the development of the prototype, the product shall be commercialised by DRDO for procurement.
-* ### iDE/ SPARK II
+* ### iDEX / SPARK II

-MoD is identifying innovation in defence space through iDEthrough investments made under the SPARK II.
+MoD is identifying innovation in defence space through iDEX through investments made under the SPARK II.
 As per the guidelines, the applicant startup has at least an equivalent amount of financial or in\-kind contribution for developing the product.
-The matching contribution can come from the founders of the company, venture investors, banks, or other funding partners who are acceptable to DIO\-iDE.
-The investments under the iDEprogram are proposed in the following stages:
+The matching contribution can come from the founders of the company, venture investors, banks, or other funding partners who are acceptable to DIO\-iDEX.
+The investments under the iDEX program are proposed in the following stages:

 	+ Seed stage support – up to INR 2\.5 Cr per startup, to be provided as grants/convertible debt/simple debt/equity to startups with a working proof concept of their technology, and with the potential of developing useful products and emerging as a supplier to Indian Tri\-services.
 	+ Pre\-Series A/Series A investments—up to INR 10 crore per startup, to be provided to startups as grants/convertible debt/simple debt/equity whose technology has already been validated by one of the Forces under the Ministry of Defence and needs the resources to scale up the solution.
-	+ Follow\-on investments: iDE\-DIF should retain a provision for higher investments without publicising this extensively to ensure that DIF can make specific, high\-requirement investments when required.
+	+ Follow\-on investments: iDEX\-DIF should retain a provision for higher investments without publicising this extensively to ensure that DIF can make specific, high\-requirement investments when required.

 [Link to the recent Defence Acquisition Procedure released by the Ministry of Defence.](https://www.mod.gov.in/dod/sites/default/files/DAP2030new.pdf)